Nxtra/blogs-david-en-nick/blog-athena.md

 The (part of the) INSERT INTO DML query shown directly above, performed the following:

 - Final selection of relevant information for data analysis.
-  Not all information contained in the raw data was useful for analysis and some data was possibly invalid (e.g. due to malfunctioning measuring equipment)
+  Not all information contained in the raw data was useful for analysis, and some data was possibly invalid (e.g. due to malfunctioning measuring equipment)
 - The computation of aggregate values and derived fields to be used for analysis purposes.
-  For example calculation of the average speed and the implementation of the logic of what we consider a traffic jam.
+  For example, calculation of the average speed and the implementation of the logic of what we consider a traffic jam.
-- The repartitioning of the data by event time (i.e the year, month and day values of the originalTimestamp).
+- The repartitioning of the data by event time (i.e. the year, month and day values of the originalTimestamp).
   Repartitioning is achieved by first defining a target table in the AWS Glue Catalogue in which year, month, day and hour bigint fields were designated as Partition keys.
-  Subsequently, we extracted the year, month and day values of the originalTimestamp (i.e. the timestamp of the measurement itself, not the timestamp of the processing time on Kinesis) and finally these values where assigned to the year, month, day and hour bigint fields which we designated as Partition keys in the target table.
+  Subsequently, we extracted the year, month and day values of the originalTimestamp (i.e. the timestamp of the measurement itself, not the timestamp of the processing time on Kinesis) and finally, these values were assigned to the year, month, day and hour bigint fields which we designated as Partition keys in the target table.

-The additional nested subqueries, performed the following:
+The additional nested subqueries performed the following:

 - The selection and transformation (where necessary) of relevant information from the source data for the computation of aggregate values and derived fields.
 - The selection of a subset of locations from the total amount of 4600 measurement locations and the natural regrouping of these locations (e.g. grouping of sets of lanes on the same road).
 - The splitting of queries into data ranges of (maximum) 4 days (i.e. a range between a start day and an end day).
   Because Amazon imposes a limit of 100 simultaneously written partitions using an INSERT INTO statement, we implemented a Lambda function to execute multiple concurrent queries.
-The splitting of the queries, limits the amount of simultaneously written partitions to 96 hours.
+The splitting of the queries limits the amount of simultaneously written partitions to 96 hours.

 For a link to the complete INSERT INTO DML query, please refer to [https://github.com/becloudway/serverless-data-pipelines-batch-processing/blob/master/queries/InsertETL.sql](https://github.com/becloudway/serverless-data-pipelines-batch-processing/blob/master/queries/InsertETL.sql).
-For a link to the explanation of field definitions please refer to [this link](https://github.com/becloudway/serverless-data-pipelines-batch-processing).
+For a link to the explanation of field definitions, please refer to [this link](https://github.com/becloudway/serverless-data-pipelines-batch-processing).

 When using AWS Athena to perform the ETL job, as opposed to using Glue ETL jobs, there is no functionality to automatically start the next process in a workflow.
-Therefore we also implemented a polling mechanism in order to periodically check for crawler/ETl query completion.
+Therefore we also implemented a polling mechanism in order to periodically check for crawler/ETL query completion.

 # Alternative solution for the ETL workflow

 As already mentioned several times, we could also have used Glue ETL jobs for the implementation of the ETL workflow.
 These ETL jobs handle all processing and repartitioning of the data through python scripts with Spark.

-In our next blog in the series we will explore the practical implementation of this alternative solution and compare the advantages and disadvantages of the use of Glue ETL jobs vs. AWS Athena ETL queries for the implementation of ETL workflows.
+In our next blog in the series, we will explore the practical implementation of this alternative solution and compare the advantages, and disadvantages of the use of Glue ETL jobs vs. AWS Athena ETL queries for the implementation of ETL workflows.

 # Resources